top of page

 Picking the place

-From the old ruins of the walls, we can see now the Adriatic Sea, misty at sunset, and the city of New Bar - the main port of Montenegro, and until recently the main way of Serbian mass-scale contraband.
-The outline of the hills and old olive trees, some of which are believed to be the oldest in the world since they have been around for more than 2,000 years, give the landscape a kind of calm and warmth that even forces you to stop and calm down.
-The light is over, it's time to think about some culinary stop.
+From the old ruins of the walls, we can now see the Adriatic Sea, misty at sunset, and the city of New Bar - the main port of Montenegro, and until recently the main way of Serbian mass-scale contraband.
+The outline of the hills and old olive trees, some of which are believed to be the oldest in the world since they have been around for more than 2,000 years, gives the landscape a kind of calm and warmth that even forces you to stop and calm down.
+The light is over; it's time to think about a culinary stop.
 It's completely dark now.
 We sit down in one of the little restaurants.
 Lanterns appear on the table.
 Lots of kindness - may be calculated on the more crowded return of tourists, or maybe just true?

 The article published in FotoGea.com